Actindo-AG/Documentation/ActindoWorkFlow/UserInterface/03a_Processes.md

 - *Owning module*
   Module that has created the workflow.

-  > [Info] When a workflow is manually created in the *Workflow* module, the text "ActindoWorkFlow" is displayed.
+  > [Info] When a workflow is manually created in the *Workflow* module, **ActindoWorkFlow** is displayed.
 A workflow can also be created automatically by a different module.
 In this case, the name of the corresponding module is displayed.

 - *Created by*
   Name and user name of the user who initiated the process.